Barcelona in August: The Ultimate Summertime Escape

 Snow on the beach to beat the summer heat?
 Yes, please!
 Ice Bar Barcelona has brought a unique winter wonderland experience to the sunny shores of Barcelona.
 It's the first ice bar located on the coast globally!

 This unique spot features temperatures as low as -5ºC (20ºF) and was crafted by internationally famous artists.
-Its theme, sculptures, and lighting are updated at least two times a year to keep things interesting and ensure visitors keep coming back for more.
-There’s also a beachside terrace if you get tired of the cold and need a sunny break.
+Its theme, sculptures, and lighting are updated at least two times a year to keep things interesting.
+There's also a beachside terrace if you get tired of the cold and need a sunny break.

 Circuit Festival Barcelona: Where Music, Dance, and Diversity Unite